There is a local version available of this page. Change to the local version?

 Filters, filter holder and VRM (Video Raman Matching)

-A box of Silicon filters with a dedicated holde, developed and optimized for the square filters to facilitate the analysis.
+A box of Silicon filters with a dedicated holde, developed and optimized for square filters to facilitate the analysis.

 A VRM (Video Raman Matching) stage with patented NanoGPS technology to confidently localize your particles down to the minimum size range allowed.